openedx/credentials/docs/sharing/verifiable_credentials/usage.rst

 The Open edX users with administrator rights are able to manage/monitor the Verifiable Credentials application within the Credentials IDA admin site.

 .. note::
-    Please, see the `Verifiable Credentials application`_ for details.
+    Please, see the :ref:`Verifiable Credentials application <vc-application>` for details.

 Relying Parties
 ---------------

-Third-parties whom a verifiable credential is presented want to ensure the current status of such artifact.
-That's where the `Status List`_ mechanism comes into play.
+Third parties to whom a verifiable credential is presented want to ensure the current status of such artifact.
+That's where the :ref:`Status List <vc-status-list-api>` mechanism comes into play.

-.. _Learner Record micro-frontend: components.html#learner-record-microfrontend
-.. _Verifiable Credentials application: components.html#verifiable-credentials-application
-.. _Status List: components.html#status-list-api